fsharp/fslang-design/RFCs/FS-1021-value-task-interop.md

 * Are `ValueTask<T>`s capable of being created with `TaskCompletionOption`s?
 If not, then `StartAsValueTask` and `StartChildAsValueTask` wouldn't need the parameter with those options.

 * There is a major question of dependencies - which assembly will ValueTask be defined in, and can FSharp.Core take a static API dependency on that assembly?
-(An alternative may be to have inlined methods in FSharp.Core with staticaly resolved member constraints that capture the "C# Task pattern", though it's not yet clear if that's technically possible)
+(An alternative may be to have inlined methods in FSharp.Core with statically resolved member constraints that capture the "C# Task pattern", though it's not yet clear if that's technically possible)

 Any further unresolved questions are more in line with how we support general Task-like returns.
 This would be a future RFC.